christo4b/segmentAmp/README.md

 The Amplitude API asks for up to 1000 events per second.
 I ended up using a rate-limiter on the Read-Stream which is less than ideal because it doesn't allow fine tuning.

 ### Possible improvements:
-The Amplitude API allows for batched events, so we could potentially store arrays of events in memory and send them out, reduce the number of HTTP requests made.
+The Amplitude API allows for batched events, so we could potentially store arrays of events in memory and send them out, reducing the number of HTTP requests made.

 We could process the events and determine if any are missing data.
 Those events can get written to another file of incomplete events for human intervention.
 This can be done by piping another Transform stream that filters out bad events.
-We could also move the conversion step this other Transform stream.
+We could also move the conversion step to this other Transform stream.

 This repo could use additional test coverage.
-I only did basic unit testing for required fields.
+I did basic unit testing for helper functions used in the conversion step.
+Some of these functions are used to check data validity.
 There is no end-to-end testing.
 I wrote out some comments of other possible unit tests in the test file.